 Building off of police shooting data collection efforts–such as the British newspaper The Guardian’s database, The Counted–our team is creating a database Police and Civilian Outcomes of Threatening Encounters (PACOTE) that includes detailed information on fatal police shootings and comparative cases of nonfatal police shootings.
 We have finished organizing and are now in the process of coding 11,638 news articles collected from a daily news search conducted every 24 hours in 2015.
 To date, we have identified 5,640 threatening events between police officers and civilians across 2015, and we have coded 1,381 threatening events that resulted fatally and nonfatally from January 2015 to early April 2015.
 Most police encounters do not result in fatalities, and upon the completion of this database we will have a better understanding of why particular police encounters do.

 PACOTE Preliminary Findings

 We still have a lot of work to do on the PACOTE Database before our results will be ready for peer review and publication.
-But we have begun analyzing the first quarter of pilot data from PACOTE to examine the role of race across similar events but with divergent outcomes.
+We have begun analyzing the first quarter of pilot data from PACOTE to examine the role of race across similar events but with divergent outcomes.
 New to the research on police violence, our current estimates show that about half of threatening events between police and civilians in our sample end with police violence directed at the civilian and about 18% end with fatal police violence.

-Even though more white civilians were fatally killed by police in 2015, we find that when black civilians had threatening interactions with police, the outcomes were more likely to end in violence than in non violence compared to whites and Hispanics.
+Even though more white civilians were fatally killed by police in 2015, we find that when black civilians had threatening interactions with police, the outcomes were more likely to end in violence than in nonviolence compared to whites and Hispanics.

 Progress on the PACOTE Database